pts/conconj/README.md

 ...
 ```

-Download and install stretch (Debian 9) to a container filesystem (rootfs) (it takes a few minutes):
+Download and install Debian 9 to a container filesystem (rootfs) (it takes a few minutes, it uses [pts-debootstrap](https://github.com/pts/pts-debootstrap) to download packages):

 ```
-$ ./conconj pts-debootstrap mydeb9 stretch
+$ ./conconj init mydeb9 debian 9
 ...
 ```